-The mild climate in Cornwall makes autumn the ideal time to explore this stunning part of Britain's coastline
+The mild climate in Cornwall makes autumn one of the best seasons to enjoy coastal walking

 The beauty of the Cornish landscape looks even more stunning when enhanced by the colours of autumn.
 By October the summer's heat has gone yet temperatures are noticeably kinder than other parts of Britain, the result of Cornwall’s mild maritime climate.